 Before 1977, agencies were authorized to adopt administrative rules, but there was no compilation or central source for administrative rules.
 In 1977 the Legislative Assembly enacted NDCC Section 28-32-19 (originally Section 28-32-03.1), which requires the Legislative Council to compile and publish the North Dakota Administrative Code.
-Administrative Code supplements are published the month after rules are filed with the Legislative Council office for publication.
-Except for May 1979; March 1981; August 1982; April 1983; November 1984; May, August, and October 1985; February 1987; February 1989; July 1999; and August 2001, a supplement has been published every month since the initial publication of the Administrative Code on July 1, 1978.
+From July 1978 to September 2005, Administrative Code supplements were published the month after rules were filed with the Legislative Council office for publication.
+Since September 2005, Administrative Code supplements have been published on a calendar quarterly basis as follows: